2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 Read full report on Allied Health Professions at University of Southern Maine

-Siena Heights University landed the #12 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
-Siena Heights University is a small private not-for-profit school located in the town of Adrian.
+Siena Heights University ranked #12 on this year’s Most Popular Allied Health Professions Bachelor’s Degree Trade Schools list.
+Siena Heights University is a small private not-for-profit school located in the distant town of Adrian.

 Women make up 77% of the allied health majors at the school.